Guganeshan/scrape-challenge/README.md

+### Note:
+- Typescript version is under the "bonus" folder
+- Sanitization of description is done in both versions though

+### ORIGINAL TEXT ->

 Clone this project and create a new repo, please don't use a fork otherwise other candidates will be able to see your result.

 ### Main Task